hosackm/l33t/README.md

 ### Go

-Go solutions can be run directly:
+Go solutions can be run directly, using:

 ```bash
 go test problems/01/*.go